-Perfect for an enjoyable afternoon’s exploration, these alleys and laneways contain thousands of years of history and detail what is so great about Italian culture.
+Perfect for an enjoyable afternoon’s exploration, these alleys and lanes contain thousands of years of history and highlights what’s so great about Italian culture.
 Particularly recommended is San Francesco complex which contains a church, a cloister and a convent!

 Visit the Il Dumo, the Cathedral of Sorrento

 Built in the 11th century but completely rebuilt in the 15th in the then-popular Romanesque style, the cathedral details a lot of what is so fascinating about this ancient European religion.
 It’s been a popular place of worship for centuries and has been home to many notable religious figures.

-Drive the Amalfi Coast
+Admire the Amalfi Coast

-If you’re after a driving adventure, rent a car and take to the coast yourself, or alternatively take part in a tour.
+If you’re after a driving adventure, rent a car and take to the coast yourself.
 Some of the most popular spots on the Amalfi Coast are Ravello, Salerno and Amalfi, and road trippers love the stunning beaches and awe-inspiring hikes of the region.

-Visit the Ancient Ruins of Pompeii
+Discover the Ancient Ruins of Pompeii

-Visitors often favor it over Pompeii, because a lot more of the ruins are accessible and it is surrounded by volcanic rock, emphasising the sheer magnitude of the eruption.
-It is a UNESCO world heritage site and a great day trip from Sorrento.
+Visitors often favor it over Pompeii because a lot more of the ruins are accessible and it is surrounded by volcanic rock, emphasizing the sheer magnitude of the eruption.
+It is a UNESCO World Heritage Site and a great day trip from Sorrento.

-Have a Coffee by Piazza Tasso
+Have a Coffee in Piazza Tasso

-A busy spot with a hive of activity, the Piazza is frequented by locals and tourists alike, who flock to enjoy some authentic Italian cuisine and enjoy the buzzing atmosphere of Sorrento.
+A busy spot with a hive of activity, Piazza Tasso is frequented by locals and tourists alike, who flock to enjoy some authentic Italian cuisine and enjoy the buzzing atmosphere of Sorrento.

 Go on a Day Trip to the Isle of Capri

 The Isle of Capri lies a boat ride away from Sorrento, and is an absolute must-see for any visitors to this region of Italy.
 It can be explored in a day – although many visitors opt to stay longer.

-Visit Lemon Farms
+Visit a Lemon Farm

-Many tours include hikes, sunset views and free tastings of local products.
-There are also a few lemon farms that can be visited independently, such as I Giardini di Cataldo – where free samples are offered and visitors invited into the backstage factory.
+Many tours include hikes, sunset views, and free tastings of local products.
+There are also a few lemon farms that can be visited independently, such as I Giardini di Cataldo where free samples are offered and visitors invited into the backstage factory.

-Hike Path of the Gods
+Hike the Path of the Gods

 This path traverses the hills of the Amalfi Coast, taking in some of the best spots of one of Italy’s most scenic roads.
-It is a seven-kilometre, challenging hike that’s an absolute must for all adventurers visiting Sorrento.
+It is a seven-kilometer, challenging hike that’s an absolute must for all adventurers visiting Sorrento.

-It’s a great addition to have a four wheel drive vehicle to explore Mount Vesuvius National Park, but don’t fret if you don’t have your own – a tour can be organised!
-You can also hike to the summit of this legendary volcano, which offers you a chance to get up close and personal with the peak itself and marvel at some of southern Italy’s most impressive views.
+It’s a great addition to have a four-wheel drive vehicle to explore Mount Vesuvius National Park, but don’t fret if you don’t have your own – you can visit it on a half-day tour!
+The tour includes a hike to the summit of this legendary volcano, which offers you a chance to get up close and personal with the peak itself and marvel at some of southern Italy’s most impressive views.

 Explore the Bay of Ieranto